aws-samples/aws-mlflow-sagemaker-cdk/README.md

 ## Architecture
 As shown in Fig 1, we shall create one AWS CDK application consisting of three AWS CDK stacks **MLflowVpclinkStack**, **HttpApiGatewayStack**, and a **SageMakerNotebookInstanceStack**.

-Inside the `MLflowVpclinkStack`, we deploy mlflowService using Amazon Fargate within the MLOps VPC.
+Inside the `MLflowVpclinkStack`, we deploy mlflowService using Amazon Fargate within the MLFlowVPC.
 An internal load balancer distributes external incoming application traffic to the mlflowService.
 In order to implement the private integration we create a VpcLink to encapsulate connections between API Gateway and mlflowService.
-Inside the `SageMakerVpcStack`, we create an HTTP API Gateway that integrates with the mlflowService Amazon Fargate service running inside the `MLflowVpclinkStack` using the Vpclink and internal load balancer listener.
+Inside the `HttpApiGatewayStack`, we create an HTTP API Gateway that integrates with the mlflowService Amazon Fargate service running inside the `MLflowVpclinkStack` using the Vpclink and internal load balancer listener.

 ![Architecture](./images/Architecture-1.png)
 *Fig 1 - Architecture*